danmilneusw/02-Audio/README.md

 Set the soundtrack 'Fantastic Dim Bar' to streaming mode.
 This will save loading this large file into RAM.
 </details>

-5. Time to code.
+Do a quick profile before continuing.
+How do things compare to before?

+5. In question 4 you optimised the audio, now you must consider optimizations related to the audio engine specifically.
 Create a mini audio middleware of your own that optimises audio performance.
-Have a go at thinking of your own ways first, I mentioned some in the presentation.
+Have a go at thinking of your own ways first, I may have mentioned some ideas in the presentation.
 There's some hints below to give you ideas.

 <details>
 <summary>Hint for Q5 - 1</summary>